 This game is far less taxing than your average platformer.
 This goes doubly so when talking about a game like Crash Bandicoot.

-If you enjoy a more casual platformer to wind down with after a long day, this is the game for you!
+If you enjoy a casual platformer to wind down with after a long day, this is the one for you!

 Let’s start off with the most striking thing about Cuphead; its art style.
 Every frame of Cuphead’s gameplay is hand-drawn, making the style all but timeless.

-The gameplay here is layered with plenty of abilities to keep casual players interested and enough challenge to test speedrunners to their very limits.
+The gameplay is full of unique abilities to keep casual players interested and enough challenge to test speedrunners to their very limits.

 The Delicious Last Course comes with a brand-new character that plays completely differently than Cuphead and Mugman.
 Additionally, the game comes with a plethora of new weapons and challenging boss fights, each with its own unique mechanics.